 Curated trip plans to inspire your next adventure — from quick weekend escapes to week-long explorations.

-I'm a software engineer and traveler based in Davao City, Philippines.
-I built entako because planning a trip shouldn't mean spending 40 hours scrolling Reddit threads, YouTube vlogs, and travel forums — so I built a platform that does that research for you.
+entako is built by a small team of engineers and travelers.
+We started entako because planning a trip shouldn't mean spending 40 hours scrolling Reddit threads, YouTube vlogs, and travel forums — so we built a platform that does that research for you.

 Every itinerary on entako is compiled from dozens of real traveler reports, cross-referenced with official tourism data, and verified for current pricing.
-For destinations I've personally visited, I add my own notes on top — but the research is always the foundation, not guesswork.
+Where we've been in person, we add firsthand notes on top — but the research is always the foundation, not guesswork.

 entako is a research-driven travel planning platform.
 We analyze hundreds of traveler reviews, Reddit trip reports, YouTube vlogs, and travel forums to build optimized itineraries with real places, verified costs, and practical tips — so you can stop endlessly researching and start packing.